 Rating: A Essential

 The Animorphs are falling ill, one by one.
-It is left up to Cassie to rescue Aftran from the predicament that Cassie is responsible for.
+It is left up to Cassie, and Cassie alone, to rescue Aftran from captivity - a punishment from Visser III that would not have happened without Aftran's mercy towards Cassie.
+One good turn deserves another, after all.

 Review in Progress